leoTiez/ChromReD4/README.md

 In this simulation, I used reflecting boundaries for creating the chromatin and wrapping boundaries for the reaction-diffusion system.
 Red represents high concentration of Rad4, blue shades represent low concentrations.
 The values do not represent real biological values and rather should exemplify how the system works.

-## Installation and Usage
+## Installation and Usage of Julia scripts
-The model is implemented in Julia.
+The repo provides two implementations.
+The Julia model assumes continuous protein levels and uses the Einstein diffusion, which is therefore a deterministic diffusion model.
 Install dependencies via

 ```commandline
 julia --project=. -e 'using Pkg; Pkg.instantiate()